We’re just different.

 The world is your classroom

 We believe in learning without limits.
-Our students take classes on our campus in Arizona’s Central Highlands and at our field stations at Jenner Farm and Kino Bay, Mexico.
+Our students take classes on our campus in Arizona’s Central Highlands and at our field stations at Juniper Wells Ranch and Kino Bay, Mexico.
 We are members of two college consortia that include more than 15 campuses around the country—from Maine to Florida and Alaska to California—where you can spend a semester studying without transferring.
 We have established programs in Kenya, Norway, Tanzania, Mexico, and Costa Rica and help students arrange learning opportunities anywhere in the world.

 Prescott, Arizona—everyone’s hometown